Add and Manage Teams

 Click on the Add from Directory button if you expect that team members have already been added to AgilityHealth® (for example, if team members were added by your Company Admin or if the individual was on another team in AgilityHealth® in the past).

 Stakeholders are not core members of the team but are impacted by their work.
 They could be managers, sponsors, other product owners, external customers/users or anyone the team wants to solicit feedback from on how they’re doing.

-Please note: Stakeholders should not be added for a team of individuals who will be taking an Talent Management Assessment.
+Please note: Stakeholders should not be added to a team of individuals who will be taking a Talent Development Assessment.
 Their 'stakeholders' will be added as Reviewers during the assessment creation process.